 Ending a marriage is never an easy process.
-One of the potential complications that can come with ending a marriage is how to split a jointly owned property.
+One of the potential complications that can come with doing so is how to split a jointly owned property.
 When a married couple buys a home, both people have equal rights to the property.
-When a marriage ends, one partner has to buy out the other one’s share of the property.
+When a marriage ends, the couple has to go through a mortgage buy-out process.

-Knowing how to buy out your partner in a mortgage in Canada will help you determine how to divide up one of the biggest assets in many marriages.
-Keep reading to learn more about this process and how Alpine Credits can help.
+Knowing how to buy out your partner in a mortgage in Canada will help you determine how to divide up one of the most significant assets in many marriages.
+Keep reading to learn more about this process and how a home equity loan from Alpine Credits can help.

 The basics of divorce mortgage buyouts

 Before going through the process of a spousal buyout mortgage in Canada, there are some steps that both parties need to go through.
 Once it is over, the financial obligation of the property will be redistributed to how you and your former partner have worked out.

 Before a marriage can end, couples must go through the legal separation process.

 If there is a possibility that you and your partner will reunite, do not start the process of a divorce mortgage buyout.
 A legally binding separation agreement can be drafted when both parties are sure the marriage is over.
 This form states the custodial arrangement for any kids and spousal support.